LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-structures.md

 ## structs3.rs

 In Rust, structure definition & implementation are separated.
-We need `impl` block to implement `method` for the structure.
-Check [Method Syntax] chapter for the further information.
+We need an `impl` block to implement the `method` for the structure.
+Check the [Method Syntax] chapter for further information.

 ```rust
 /* file: "exercises/structs/structs3.rs" */